DeweiHu/OCT_DDPM/readme.md

 >- The number of denoising step t is an extra hyperparameter.
 Then the model can denoise image with different noise level by adjusting t.
 In our experiment we show that the input with lower SNR needs more steps to reach the optimal visual effect.

 ### Self-Fusion
 Inherited from the joint label fusion, self-fusion regards b-scans in a small vicinity of a given target b-scan as ‘atlases’ because of their structural similarity.
 After registering the neighbors to the target b-scan, a pixel-wise weighted average of these ‘atlases’ will result in an image with high signal-to-noise ratio (SNR).
 The weight of each pixel is determined by a patch-wise similarity metric.
 The source paper is [**Self-fusion for OCT noise reduction**](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8643350/), and a learning-based version is [**Retinal OCT Denoising with Pseudo-Multimodal Fusion Network**](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9241435/).
+The label fusion software is availble under /label-fusion/, and an example bash file is provided (self_fusion.sh).

 ### Diffusion Probabilitic Model
+The code is arranged as following:

+       basic function and normalizing tools : util.py pre-processing and data loader: OCT_dataloader.py
+    Gaussian diffusion and denoising process: DDPM_GuassianDiffusion.py
+                        network architecture: DDPM_Net.py
+                                    training: DDPM_main.py
+                                     testing: DDPM_test.py

 Please cite our work:
 ```